yuhangc9321/github-tutorial/README.md

 github stores commits (repos, code) and makes them easier to navigate by providing a gui.
 github requires git.

+What do they have in common?
+[text]
 ---
 ## Initial Setup

 go to [github](github.com)
-create an account
-copy paste the ssh key
+create an account [go into more detail on how you do this ] copy paste the ssh key [go into more detail on how you do this ]
 ---
 ## Repository Setup
+[how do you create a repository?]
 1. `mkdir filename`
 use this to create a folder within the workspace directory